AdilElbarmaqui/Simple_Chatbot/README.md

 print("Chatbot:", response) ; (To view a collection of uploaded screenshots)

-This function utilizes the OpenAI Python library to interact with the GPT-3 API, allowing the chatbot to provide contextually relevant and engaging responses.

 The `main()` function on the other hand initializes the chatbot conversation loop, where users can interact with the chatbot by typing their input, and the bot responds using the generate_response() function.